Supporting people and communities

 8. Invest in local arts and leisure and foster civic pride.

-• Complete a scoping exercise to shape the development of a cultural strategy for the Horsham District.
+• Consult on and develop a new cultural strategy for the Horsham District.

 9. Improve access to sports for under-represented groups.